Battle of Gagron: Battle

 In retribution for them entering his territory, Mahmud marshalled an army against the Mewaris and marched it through Gagron.
 Sanga advanced with a large army from Chittor reinforced by the Rathors of Merta under Rao Viramdeva, and met Mahmud, accompanied by the Gujarat auxiliaries under Asaf Khan.
 The Mewari cavalry made a charge through that of the Gujarati, with the surviving men scattering.
 They subsequently did the same to the Malwa army, resulting in a decisive victory.
 Mahmud was wounded and taken prisoner by Rana Sanga, with most of his officers having died and his army decimated.
 Asaf Khan's son was killed, though he himself managed to escape.

 Aftermath

-Sanga subsequently took control of Gagron, as well as the regions of Bhilsa, Raisen, Sarangpur, Chanderi and Ranthambore.
+Sanga subsequently took control of Bhilsa, Raisen, Sarangpur, Chanderi and Ranthambore.
 Mahmud was kept captive at Chittor for 6 months, though the Rana himself is said to have personally tended to his wounds.
 He was subsequently allowed an "honourable" return to his own lands, though one of his sons remained at Mewar as a hostage.
 Mahmud later sent Sanga a jewelled belt and crown as gifts.
 Sanga presented the Chittor fortress to Haridas Kesaria after their victory, who humbly declined and accepted a jagir of 12 villages in return.